GY20150609/stfsclient/README.md

 # Simple TensorFlow Serving Client

-## What's is it?

 A simple, consolidated, extensible [gRPC](https://grpc.io/)-based client implementation for querying a hosted `tensorflow_model_server`.

 **What it does do?**

-It simplifies working with [protocol buffers](https://developers.google.com/protocol-buffers/) and provides custom functions for working with protocol buffer definitions, i.e. messages and services inside [Tensorflow Serving](https://www.tensorflow.org/tfx/guide/serving) , all without leaving the comfort of python.
+It simplifies working with [protocol buffers](https://developers.google.com/protocol-buffers/) and provides custom functions for working with `protobuf` APIs (i.e. messages and services) inside [Tensorflow Serving](https://www.tensorflow.org/tfx/guide/serving) , all without leaving the comfort of python.

 Implements gRPC client stubs for `GetModelMetadata`, `GetModelStatus`, `HandleReloadConfig` and `Predict` APIs.